shamskv/EZVIDIA/README.md

 This tool is written in C++ and makes use of NVIDIA's [NVAPI](https://developer.nvidia.com/nvapi).
 This SDK allows (between many other features) to control the display configuration, making this tool possible.
 All the source code I wrote is in this repo, you are free to fork and improve/expand upon it.
 None of the dependencies are included.

 ### UDP messages
-The tool listen for two different types of UDP messages.
+The tool listen for two different types of UDP messages on port 48541.
 A LIST message, which prompts a reply with all the current configurations:

 	>>"LIST"
 	<<"conf1;conf2;conf3;conf4"